 From moment to moment, the Konkan road trip also offers dramatic backdrops of the blue Arabian sea from atop a steep cliff, before taking you downhill for a close hug with the coast.
 As the journey nears Goa, the highway starts going inland more frequently, over surprisingly isolated and barren hills, with pleasant villages start showing periodically for a change.

-Though for most of the part the SH4 remains a poor country road, at times, it turns into a well-marked and well-sealed highway too.
-Yet, doing more than 200km a day is quite a challenge and makes it impossible since the idea is to cherish a good road trip experience and grab the scenic beauty en-route.
+Though for most the part, the SH4 remains a poor country road, at times, it turns into a well-marked and well-sealed highway too.
+Yet, doing more than 200km a day is quite a challenge and makes it impossible since the idea is to cherish a good road trip experience and grab the scenic beauty en route.

 Tip: Since National Highway 48 is a better alternative to the coastal State Highway 4, Google will keep rerouting you to 48.
 So just have your wits about going parallel to NH48 and sticking closer to the coast.
 Wherever there’s a diversion, take the one taking you closer to the coast and that’s the scenic route.
 At times you may have to deviate and go a little inland too, but starting from Mumbai to all the way to Goa, there are a few different (though for the most part the SH4 only) highways running right next to the coast.

 The Coastal Maharashtra route is off the tourist trail.
 Most tourists doing Mumbai-Goa or Pune-Goa take the better version of the roads and follow NH 48.